Skip to Content

 Part 1: Dribble entry and down screens

-To begin the play, 1 executes a dribble entry towards the right side wing.
+To begin, 1 executes a dribble entry towards the right side wing.

 As that occurs, 2 cuts to the left side wing while 3 performs the zipper cut towards the top, both by way of down screens set by 4 and 5.